Sylva, Kyari and changing face of Nigeria’s oil, gas industry – The Sun Nigeria

 The two, together with stakeholders, have also worked to address challenges in the upstream and downstream oil sector in a manner that has promoted transparency and industrial harmony.
 Unlike previous years, the industry has witnessed better synergy, a situation has also promoted investment into the sector.

-Sylva is not a minister just enjoying the cruise.
-Neither is Kyari.
-Both share a passion for the people.
-The people are the centre of their universe.
-Before his appointment as GMD, Kyari had been a unionist, fighting the cause of those working in the industry.

 He built a reputation for transparency, diligence and commitment.
-Sylva is no different.
-Sylva’s life has been about people.
-He first demonstrated this trait when appointed Executive Secretary of the National Minority Business Council, Port Harcourt, where he saw to the creation of employment opportunities for his people.
-This was the passion that led him into politics where he became a hero for the youths of the Niger Delta.
+Sylva is no different, having built his life around service to people.
+He first demonstrated this trait when appointed Executive Secretary of the National Minority Business Council, Port Harcourt, where he facilitated the creation of employment opportunities for his people.
+This was the passion that led him into politics where he became a role model for the youths of the Niger Delta.

-Silva’s political acumen and capital have combined admirably with Kyari’s industry capacity and reputation.
+Sylva’s political acumen and capital have combined admirably with Kyari’s industry capacity and reputation to nurture world class oil and gas industry for Nigeria.
 One complements the other without false airs.
-Unlike in the past when efficiency was compromised by unnecessary rivalries, the two are focused on the same agenda and not working at cross purposes.
+Unlike in the past when efficiency was compromised by unnecessary rivalries, the two are focused on the same goal and not working at cross purposes.
 The industry is no doubt the better for it.
 And Nigeria, the ultimate beneficiary.

 Leave a Reply